-- BTCC mandate is subject to question under provisions of the 1972 BWTC. - US would consider the NBACC equivalent in any other country to be prima facie illegal. - Evident double standard promises to incite both objection and emulation. - Constructive discussion by the international community has become more urgent but is not yet organized.
+- BTCC mandate is of questionable legality under provisions of the 1972 BWTC. - US would consider the NBACC equivalent in any other country to be prima facie illegal. - Evident double standard promises to incite both objection and emulation. - Constructive discussion by the international community has become more urgent but is not yet organized.